|

 47. constituted

-brought about or set up or accepted; especially long established
+brought about or set up or accepted

 From that period until the middle of the 19th century, many European thinkers of a nationalist persuasion argued that stories told by ordinary people constituted a continuous tradition reaching back into the nation's past.